If bike parks were candy shops, Whistler would be Willy Wonka’s Chocolate Factory.

 Peak Chair: alpine riding with a little help

-The Peak Chair is the high point for mountain bikers in the Whistler Bike Park, topping out at 7,160 feet at the start of the famous Top of the World trail.
-This scenic, alpine descent is for advanced riders only, with sweeping views of the Coast Range as you wind your way down the rugged trail packed with berms, ridges, and rock features to reconnect with the Garbanzo trails.
+The Peak Chair is the high point for all mountain bike trips in the Whistler Bike Park, topping out at 7,160 feet at the start of the famous Top of the World trail.
+This scenic, alpine descent reminiscent of the mountain biking in Aspen is for advanced riders only, with sweeping views of the Coast Range as you wind your way down the rugged trail packed with berms, ridges, and rock features to reconnect with the Garbanzo trails.
 I’ve ridden this trail midsummer and was amazed at how striking the transition from alpine to dense forest was.
 It’s also really cold up there even in the summer — something I didn’t plan for — so definitely stash an extra layer in your bag even if you’re boiling down in the bike park.

 From the top of the Peak Chair, you’ve got 5,000 feet of descending before you hit the valley floor.
 It’s a long way to go, and my recommendation is to take it slow.
 Stop and take pictures.
 Enjoy the view.
 It’s a unique experience to get to do that style of alpine riding with the help of a high-speed chairlift, so make it count.